llaske/sugarizer/docs/tutorial_step5.md

 * *"{user} played!"*: when the user played a pawn
 * *"Add pawn"*: the helper message on the toolbar button

 With the webL10n library all strings have to be define in a specific file where all translations for each strings should be set.
 We call this file `locale.ini`.
-So let's create a `locale.ini` file at the root of the Pawn activity.
+So using your text editor, let's create a `locale.ini` file at the root of the Pawn activity.
 Here what it look likes:

 	[*]
 	Hello=Hello {{name}}!